Hines secures green light for 416 homes in Dublin 8

 Apartments

-The apartments will consist of 251 one-bed units, 134 two-bed units, and nine studios.
+The apartments will consist of 251 one-bed units, 134 two-bed units, and 19 studios.
 All phases will include 10 per cent social housing in line with statutory requirements.

 A key feature of the new development will be the high-quality residential tenant amenity areas which were fully re-specified prior to the submission of planning, to allow for the integration of social-distancing measures in the wake of the Covid-19 pandemic.